plorefice/rv6/README.md

 :warning: **The project is still very much a WIP and it will probably remain so** :warning:

-Given the scope of the project and my free time, I'd be very surprised to actually get to a working userpsace init program anytime soon.
+Given the scope of the project and my free time, I'd be very surprised to actually get to a working userspace init program anytime soon.

 ## Components

 The project is split into many modular crates, in the hopes of confining as much arch-specific code as possible into dedicated modules.

-The followings are all [no_std] crates belonging to the root workspace, which are used to put together the final OS:
+The followings are all `no_std` crates belonging to the root workspace, which are used to put together the final OS:

-- [`kernel`](kernel/) contains the core of `rv6` and and produces the final kernel binary
+- [`kernel`](kernel/) contains the core of _rv6_ and and produces the final kernel binary
 - [`kmm`](kmm/), short for _kernel memory management_, is a collection of arch-generic memory
   management facilities (eg. allocators, memory traits, etc.)
 - [`rvalloc`](rvalloc/) aims to be a generic fully-fledged kernel heap allocator
-- [`riscv`](riscv/) contains all RISC-V specific and kernel-independent code, such as registers, special instructions, memory abstractions and MMU support
+- [`riscv`](riscv/) contains all RISC-V specific and kernel-independent code, such as register definitions, wrappers around special instructions, memory abstraction, MMU support etc.
 - [`sbi`](sbi/) is a client-side implementation of the RISC-V [Supervisor Binary Interface](https://github.com/riscv/riscv-sbi-doc/blob/master/riscv-sbi.adoc) for interacting with platform-specific runtime firmware (_SEE_).